kevinguebert/kevinguebert.github.io/src/pages/2018/04/2018-04-29-set-your-house.md

 path: "/2018/04/29/set-your-house"
 date: "2018-04-29T21:49:00.000Z"
 tags: ["12 Rules for Life","Books"]
-excerpt: "> "*Start to stop doing what you know to be wrong.* Start stopping today.
-Don't waste time questioning how you know that what you're doing is wrong, if you are certain that it is."
+excerpt: "> '*Start to stop doing what you know to be wrong.* Start stopping today.
+Don't waste time questioning how you know that what you're doing is wrong, if you are certain that it is.'
 (158)

 **Rule 6:..."
 ---